charlesxu90/phbuilder/README.md

 **Q : Where are the default `charmm36-mar2019-cphmd.ff` and `lambdagrouptypes.dat` files located?**

 A : To find out, run a `phbuilder` command with the `-v` flag.
 The path to the default files will be provided as extra user output.

+**Q : What does `Condition: (lambdaCoordinate.x < 1.15 && lambdaCoordinate.x > -0.15) Lambda coordinate left the range for which it has been parametrised.
+Check your input parameters` mean?**

+A : If you receive this error, it means one or more of your lambda coordinates moved outside the acceptable [-0.15, 1.15] range.
+Since V_wall (part of V_bias), which is applied to keep the lambda coordinate in the [0, 1] range, rises very steeply outside [0, 1], it means forces on the lambda coordinate were unacceptably high.
+This can happen if 1) your dV/dl coefficients / parameterization is incorrect, 2) your system wasn't properly equilibrated (try EQ_smart.py), 3) you didn't added enough buffer particles (forcing the buffer coordinate out of range).